kirkjerk/lowLagAudio/README.md

 *   `debug` --
 Values can be 'console', 'page', 'both' or 'none'-- determines where information gets sent.
 Default to 'console'.

 `lowLag.load(urls,tag)` -- `urls` can be a string (containing a single sound file URL) or an array (containing a group of the same sound in different file formats) `tag` is optional: if present, it will be used by the "play()" command.
 If absent, `urls` as a string will be used, or the first entry in the urls array.
-(Note: webkit Audio will only use the first file in a urls group, so order things accordingly. (i.e. start with .mp3))

 `lowLag.play(tag)` -- Play the sound associated with this tag.